Project structure

 | Governed config | agentxchain.json (root) | Required by the CLI |

-| Run state and history | .agentxchain/ | Managed by the framework |
+| Run state and runtime evidence | .agentxchain/ | Managed by the framework and gitignored by default in fresh scaffolds |

 Freshly scaffolded project anatomy